tableau/webdataconnector/docs/wdc_cors.md

 configured to set the `Access-Control-Allow-Origin` header to allow requests from the connector's domain.

-The WDC SDK comes a test proxy server that you can use out of the box.
+The WDC SDK comes with a test proxy server that you can use out of the box.

 1. From the top-level directory of the repository, open a command prompt or terminal and run the following command: